ziggr/ESO-ZZHousingInventory/doc/zznotes.md

 ## Not a lot of MM/ATT data

-Probably because I'm no longer in three trading guilds.
+Probably because I'm no longer in three top-tier trading guilds.
 Oh well.
 I'm not re-joining just to get new data.